danvuk567/danvuk567/README.md

 # ✋ Introduction

 Hi, I'm Dan.
-My motto is the 3 C’s, Curiosity, Creativity, and Consistency.
-Curiosity: I’m curious by nature and love to learn and apply new technologies.
-Creativity: I've always been driven by a passion for developing robust solutions that address business needs and solve complex challenges.
-Consistency: I strive for commitment, quality, and timely completion in delivering results.

-I'm also a data enthusiast with expertise in data analysis, custom programming/scripting, reporting, query optimization, data management, data modelling, ETL development, QA testing, software integration, and application support.
+When I'm not busy with work related projects, I like to have fun working on side projects showcasing my work experience as well as taking on new challenges to grow and develop new skills.
+I'm a data enthusiast who is curious by nature and loves problem solving.
+I have expertise in data analysis, data management, data modelling, ETL development, custom programming/scripting, reporting, query optimization, QA testing, software integration, and application support.
 I have extensive experience working on projects within the Finance and Retail industry.

 # 🔨 Core Data skills